Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: Encouraging Efficiency and Mitigating Carbon Impacts: Immediate Mitigation Strategies

 \subsection{Energy Efficiency Leaderboards}

-A body of recent work has emphasized making more computationally efficient models~\citep{DBLP:journals/corr/abs-1901-10430,Coleman:2019:ADT:3352020.3352024,2019arXiv191000762J}, yet another line of work has focused on the opposite: building larger models with more parameters to tackle more complex tasks~\citep{aiandcompute,sutton2019bitter}.
+A body of recent work has emphasized making more computationally efficient models~\citep{DBLP:journals/corr/abs-1901-10430,zhou2020hulk,reddi2020mlperf,lu2018low,Coleman:2019:ADT:3352020.3352024,2019arXiv191000762J}, yet another line of work has focused on the opposite: building larger models with more parameters to tackle more complex tasks~\citep{aiandcompute,sutton2019bitter}.
 We suggest leaderboards which utilize carbon emissions and energy metrics to promote an informed balance of performance and efficiency.
-DawnBench~\citep{DBLP:journals/corr/abs-1901-10430} has done this in terms of runtime and cost,\footnote{For image classification and question answering tasks.} but by doing the same for energy and carbon emissions, baseline implementations can converge to more efficient climate-friendly settings.
-This can also help spread information about the most energy and climate-friendly combinations of hardware, software, and algorithms such that new work can be built on top of these systems instead of more energy-hungry configurations.
+DawnBench~\citep{DBLP:journals/corr/abs-1901-10430}, MLPerf~\citep{reddi2020mlperf}, and HULK~\citep{zhou2020hulk} have done this in terms of runtime and cost. \citet{ethayarajh2020utility} have recently critiqued leaderboards for only optimizing for one particular metric.
+By optimizing for energy and carbon emissions directly in addition to target performance metrics, baseline implementations can converge to more efficient climate-friendly settings.
+This can also help spread information about the most energy and climate-friendly combinations of hardware, software, and algorithms such that new work can be built on top of these systems instead of more energy-hungry configurations.\footnote{Something to note is that we do not compare carbon efficiency directly---instead focusing on energy specifically.
+Since running at different times of day and in different regions can affect carbon impacts, these may not have anything to do with the algorithm hardware-software stack and increase the number of confounds when comparing algorithms.
+While hardware is also immutable to some extent, there may still be information to be gained by finding combinations of efficient low-level optimizations for specific hardware.
+Hardware can also be held relatively constant by using the same machine for all experimental runs.
+If comparisons using carbon units are desired, a fixed carbon intensity factor should likely be chosen for approximate comparisons in a given region (rather than using live carbon intensity metrics).
+See, also, Appendix~\ref{app:comparisons}.}